apereo/cas/cas-server-documentation/installation/Password-Policy-Enforcement.md

 LPPE is also able to warn the user when the account is about to expire.
 The expiration policy is determined through pre-configured Ldap attributes with default values in place.

+## Password Management

+CAS presents humble password management features.
+If authentication fails due to a rejected password policy, CAS is able to intercept that request and allow the user to update the account password in place.
+The password management features of CAS are rather modest, and alternatively should the functionality provide inadequate for your policy, you may always redirect CAS to use a separate and standalone application that is fully in charge of managing the account password and associated flows.

+This functionality needs to be explicitly enabled in CAS settings.
+You may also specify a particular pattern for accepted passwords.
+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

+### LDAP

+The updated password may be stored inside an LDAP server.